Jeffrey A. Rich

 During the 1980’s Mr. Rich served by appointment of the Ohio Supreme Court on the Client Security Funds Study Committee and on the Ohio Board of Bar Examiners.
 He has had nearly 200 cases before the Ohio Supreme Court, and over the last 40 years has been involved in may of the most significant real property tax cases at the Supreme Court.
 Mr. Rich has prosecuted and defended over 60,000 real estate tax cases at County Boards of Revision and over 6,000 tax cases before the Ohio State Tax Commissioner and at the Ohio Board of Tax Appeals.
 He represents dozens of property owners, schools and counties in real property tax matters.

-Mr. Rich has served as Guardian for the Estate for the sensational movie and singing star “Bow Wow”, (formerly Lil’ Bow Wow), and is currently counsel to the fabulous singing group Fatty Koo, who also had their own TV show on BET.
+Mr. Rich has served as Guardian for the Estate for the sensational movie and singing star “Bow Wow”, (formerly Lil’ Bow Wow), and counsel to the fabulous singing group Fatty Koo, who also had their own TV show on BET.
 He has lectured and written extensively.
 Mr. Rich was featured in the cover story of Columbus CEO magazine, “Tax Titans” (July 2002).
 He is co-author of the four-volume series published by Matthew Bender “Ohio State Taxation”.
 Mr. Rich has been a presenter at continuing legal education programs on average once or twice a year for the last 40 years.

 Mr. Rich is a past President and a current Board member of “I Know I Can”, which is the Columbus Public Schools college access and scholarship program, Treasurer of the Dublin Good Schools Committee, the Past President of the Ohio Citizens for the Arts and its Foundation’s Board, Co-Chair of the Arizona State University Gammage Auditorium’s 50th Anniversary Capital Campaign, is on the Arizona State University Herberger Institute of Design and the Arts Creativity Council, a member of the ASU President’s Club, Vice-Chairman of The Be Kind People Project and is the immediate past Chairman of the Ohio Arts Council to which he was appointed by the Governor.
-He is a member of American Bar Association, Ohio State Bar Association, Columbus Bar Association, Ohio Council of School Board Attorneys, Ohio, Arizona and Florida Bar Associations.
+He is a member of American Bar Association, Ohio State Bar Association, Columbus Bar Association, Ohio Council of School Board Attorneys, Ohio, Arizona and Florida Bar Associations (Retired).

 In The News